 Prior to that, he was Chairman and previously CEO, and served on the Board of

 He was Minister for Trade, Investment, Small Business and Infrastructure from January

 He was awarded a CBE for his services to the financial sector and the community in

 Hong Kong in June 2002 where he served as a member of the HK Exchange fund for

 seven years.
 Lord Davies is also a JP in Hong Kong.

-Chloe Ettinger, Events Manager
+Chloe Ettinger, General Manager

 Chloe grew up in a musical household, with her father and brother being jazz pianists and working in the music industry.
 She began writing music from an early age in her family home basement and learnt classical piano and guitar.
 She went on to form a two-piece voice & guitar duo at school and was a finalist in the 'Song Academy Young Singer Songwriter Competition'.

 Chloe is tri-lingual and studied International Management at Bath University and worked for a leading marketing agency in Germany and more recently working client-side at a major international FMCG business.

 With her heart in events, management and music, she worked behind the scenes at The Cornbury Festival before joining the TALENTBANQ team.